Dunedin railway station: Construction

 In an eclectic, revived Flemish renaissance style, (Renaissance Revival architecture), the station is constructed of dark basalt from Kokonga in the Strath-Taieri with lighter Oamaru stone facings, giving it the distinctive light and dark pattern common to many of the grander buildings of Dunedin and Christchurch.
 Pink granite was used for a series of supporting pillars which line a colonnade at the front.
-The roof was tiled in terracotta shingles from Marseilles surmounted by copper-domed cupolas.
+The roof was tiled in terracotta shingles from Marseille surmounted by copper-domed cupolas.
 The southern end is dominated by the 37-metre clocktower visible from much of central Dunedin.

 The booking hall features a mosaic floor of almost 750,000 Minton tiles.
 A frieze of Royal Doulton porcelain runs around the balcony above it from which the floor's design, featuring a locomotive and related symbols, can be clearly seen.
 The main platform is the country's longest, extending for about 500 metres.

 The foundation stone was laid by the Minister of Railways Joseph Ward on 3 June 1904.
 The Prime Minister Richard Seddon was also present.
 The station was officially opened by Ward, by then Prime Minister, on 12 November 1906.
 Construction was kept within budget, and cost £40,000.